-CON IDI TION TIMING 4.
-Materials unloading and loading must occur onsite unless prior written approval is given by Council.
-5. All construction office accommodation and associated temporary buildings is to be contained within the site or on a nearby site.
-B Implement the approved Construction Management Plan (CMP) and keep a copy of the approved CMP on site at all times during construction.
+CON IDI TION TIMING Materials unloading and loading must occur on- site unless prior written approval is given by Council.
+All construction office accommodation and associated temporary buildings is to be contained within the site or on a nearby site.
 At all times during construction of the development.
 28 Erosion and Sediment Control Implement an Erosion and Sediment Control Plan prepared by an experienced Certified Professional in Erosion and Sediment Control (CPESC) in accordance with the International Erosion Control Association Australasia (IECA) Best Practice and Sediment Control document.
 Prior to commencement of works and to be maintained current at all times during construction.
-29 Acid Sulfate Soils Α Prepare an Acid Sulfate Soil Investigation Report and if required an Acid Sulfate Soils Management Plan.
+29 Acid Sulfate Soils Prepare an Acid Sulfate Soil Investigation Report and if required an Acid Sulfate Soils Management Plan.
 The reports and analysis are to be undertaken in accordance with the MBRC Planning Scheme and prepared by a suitably qualified person.
 Prior to the commencement of works.
-B Implement the requirements and recommendations of the While site works are occurring. accordance with the MBRC Planning Scheme. С Provide certification from a suitably qualified person that all works have been undertaken in accordance with the Acid Sulfate Soil Management Plan.
+Acid Sulfate Soil Management Plan.
+While site works are occurring.
+All testing and monitoring is to be undertaken in accordance with the MBRC Planning Scheme. С Provide certification from a suitably qualified person that all works have been undertaken in accordance with the Acid Sulfate Soil Management Plan.
 Prior to commencement of use.
 Note: Council will only accept a 'suitably qualified person' as being either a Registered Professional Engineer of Queensland (RPEQ) or Environmental/Soil Scientist with current professional membership status at a relevant organisation (e.g. ASSSI, AIG; EIANZ; GSA) and has obtained a minimum of five (5) years professional experience in the field of acid sulfate soils.
-30 Earth Retaining Structures A Design all earth retaining structures within private land in accordance with Australian Standards, Building Code requirements and MBRC Planning scheme current the time of the building works application and the following: 1.
+30 Earth Retaining Structures Design all earth retaining structures within private land in accordance with Australian Standards, Building Code requirements and MBRC Planning scheme current the time of the building works application and the following: 1.
 The minimum design life (the period assumed in design for which a structure or structural element is required to perform its intended purpose without replacement or major structural repairs) for the Prior to commencement of works associated with this condition.